nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Design considerations:
 **Aspect: How to sort persons into logical groups:**
 * **Alternative 1 \(current choice):** Have a `Family` object hold 3 `PersonList`s, one for each generation.
   * Pros: Only requires storage of one instance of each income and expenditure.
   * Cons: May have performance issues related to operations which work on every income and expenditure as it makes
     them deeply nested.
 * **Alternative 2:** Maintain the single `PersonList` with everyone inside, but give a tag to each `Person` to
   indicate which generation they belong to
   * Pros: Very low maintenance and changes required to existing code.
   * Cons: Lack of abstraction, and that total income and expenditure for each generation would need to be
     stored until the entire list is iterated through before being able to print.

-### Money Component
-{For Jiarong}

-### Storage Component
-{For Hans}

----
-## Implementation

-This section describes some noteworthy details on how certain features are implemented.

-### Command Execution

-Maybe for Huilin
-{Suggest to show the process from `user input` to `input parsing` to `command factory` then actual execution}

-### Add Grouped User Feature

-Maybe for Weijun
-{Suggest to show the process to `add a new Person` to a logical group i.e. Children}

 ### Edit Values Feature